trenollet/pfss-ios/Documentation/Roadmap/ParkingLot.md

 **Reason**

 Technicians and office staff frequently scan job lists rather than opening individual jobs.
 Providing an immediate visual indicator reduces unnecessary navigation, improves workflow awareness, and gives the application a more polished, professional feel.

+**Post MVP Features **

+BRICK 9
+Looking back, Brick 9 turned into more than just “automatic time tracking.”
+We ended up strengthening several parts of PFSS:

+* ✅ Added a dedicated Setup phase to the workflow.
+* ✅ Implemented automatic time tracking with no extra steps for the technician.
+* ✅ Preserved the guided “next action” workflow.
+* ✅ Fixed the invoice workflow regression.
+* ✅ Added the first operational report.
+* ✅ Improved the resilience of time calculations by falling back to timeline events when needed.

+One thing I do want to revisit in a future cleanup is the fallback logic.
+It’s a good safety net, but my preference is for the dedicated timestamp fields to be the authoritative source.
+Once we’re confident those fields are always populated correctly for every new job, we can simplify the model and reserve the timeline lookup purely as a migration path for older data.

+I also have one enhancement I’d like to propose for a future brick.
+Since we’re already capturing setup and completion timestamps, we can eventually show them in the Job Detail screen:
+Time Tracking

+Setup Started
+7/18/2026  9:14 AM

+Completed
+7/18/2026 10:37 AM

+Time on Job
+1 hr 23 min

+END BRICK 9